jordesign/cornerstone/bulk-page-creator/readme.txt

 = 1.0.5 =
 Added a multiple page addition with comma seperation

+= 1.0.6 =
+Amended potential issue with safari and draft pages in JavaScript

 == Screenshots ==

 1. View of bulk page creator screen